rafasgj/tether/README.md

 python3 -m pip install -U -r requirements.txt
 ```

-You might need to change 'python3' to 'python' depending on your
+You might need to change from 'python3' to 'python' depending on your
-operating system and/or installation.
+operating system and/or configuration.

 ### GTK+ 3